Cleaning and Maintenance

 -Cardboard, paper, aluminum, wooden pallets, yarn cones, roll cores, liquid containers, raw material packaging, scrap metal, which are other materials used in the manufacturing process, are reused or recycled.

-The tasks of collecting, sorting, and transporting used carpet are being addressed by carpet and fiber companies as well as individual entrepreneurs.
+The tasks of collecting, sorting, and transporting used carpets are being addressed by carpet and fiber companies as well as individual entrepreneurs.
 In place by several companies are collection sites and the developing means to separate carpet components and recover polymers.
 The industry is working towards recycling fiber back into fiber and turning Nylon 6 into new fiber.
 Refurbishing used carpet modules are being done by some companies.
 Billions of polyethylene terephthalate (PET) plastic beverage bottles are currently being used each year to make polyester carpet fibers.

 Addressing the challenges of post-consumer recycling, CRI has a committee of member representatives rallying industry expertise and resources.
 Included in the committee’s work is the development of an identification system of carpet materials to make the sorting of fiber and backing compounds easier and more efficient in the future.
 Many CRI member companies as well as many entrepreneurs around the country are currently using this identification system, called the Carpet Component Identification Code (CCIC).